-Breaking more than seven months of calm, the peninsula of Reykjanes in western Iceland has once again burst into volcanic flames.
-After a swarm of earthquakes in late July and early August rocked the area, lava burst forth from the Fagradalsfjall volcano into the valley of Meradalir—not far from the barely cooled lava from the same volcano’s 2021 eruption—treating tourists and researchers to the vibrant red-orange glow of fresh molten rock just 20 miles from Iceland’s capital of Reykjavk.
+Breaking more than seven months of calm, western Iceland’s Reykjanes Peninsula once again burst into volcanic flames this past summer.
+After a swarm of earthquakes in late July and early August rocked the area, lava burst forth from the Fagradalsfjall volcano into the Meradalir valleys—close to the barely cooled lava from the same volcano’s 2021 eruption—treating tourists and researchers to the vibrant red-orange glow of fresh molten rock just 20 miles from the capital city of Reykjavk.

-Such striking volcanic displays are relatively common in Iceland.
-The entire country, which is one of the geologically youngest landmasses in the world, is the product of millions of years of eruptions and is perfectly placed for ongoing volcanic activity—and scientists say the recent series of eruptions may signal the reawakening of a powerful volcanic system after 800 years.
+Such striking volcanic displays are not uncommon in Iceland, one of the world’s geologically youngest landmasses.
+The whole country is the product of millions of years of eruptions and is perfectly placed for ongoing volcanic activity—and scientists say the recent series of eruptions may signal the reawakening of a powerful volcanic system after 800 years.

-Iceland straddles the boundary between two of the earth’s tectonic plates: enormous fragments of crust that fit together like puzzle pieces to form our planet’s rocky outer shell.
-The North American and Eurasian plates are pulling away from each other at a rate of one to two inches per year, gradually unzipping the floor of the Atlantic Ocean to form a chain of submarine volcanoes known as a mid-ocean ridge.
-This divergence leaves a gap that draws up material from the earth’s mantle, a hot layer of rock sandwiched between the crust (the layer we live on) and our planet’s metal core.
+Iceland straddles the boundary between two of Earth’s tectonic plates, enormous crust fragments that fit together like puzzle pieces to form our planet’s rocky outer shell.
+The North American and Eurasian plates are pulling away from each other at a rate of one to two inches a year, gradually unzipping the Atlantic Ocean’s floor to form a chain of submarine volcanoes known as a mid-ocean ridge.
+As the plates pull apart, new material rises from Earth’s mantle: a layer of hot, viscous rock sandwiched between the crust and our planet’s metal core.

-As it rises, this material partially melts, supplying Icelandic volcanoes with magma, but this isn’t the only source of molten rock in the region.
-Iceland, like Hawaii, is perched above a “hotspot,” a column of hot rock that rises through the mantle, driven by its own buoyancy, which adds yet more fuel to the island’s volcanic fires.
+This material partially melts as it rises, supplying Iceland’s volcanoes with magma.
+But it isn’t the only source of molten rock in the region.
+Iceland, like Hawaii, is perched above a “hotspot,” a column of heated rock that rises through the mantle, driven by its own buoyancy.
+This adds yet more fuel to Iceland’s volcanic fires.

-In Iceland, this combination of magma sources expresses itself as several different kinds of volcanoes.
-The towering cone of Hekla in the south is closer to the mantle hotspot, whereas the strings of small craters and fissures now forming in Reykjanes’s volcanic systems are where the plate boundary comes onshore.
+On the island, this combination of magma sources expresses itself as several different kinds of volcanoes.
+Hekla’s towering cone in the south is closer to the mantle hotspot, whereas the strings of small craters and fissures now forming in Reykjanes’s volcanic system are where the plate boundary comes onshore.

-As the mid-ocean ridge spreads, Reykjanes cycles through quiet periods, typically lasting 800 to 1,000 years, followed by two or three centuries of spectacular eruptions, which scientists studying Iceland suspect could be starting now.
-During the 1990s, well before the Fagradalsfjall eruption began in 2021, geophysicist Sigrun Hreinsdóttir, now at the New Zealand geoscience research and consulting company GNS Science, Te Pū Ao, set up GPS stations throughout the peninsula to monitor the area’s slow shifting, bending and buckling, accompanied by small earthquakes.
+As the mid-ocean ridge widens over millennia, Reykjanes cycles through quiet periods that typically last 800 to 1,000 years before two or three centuries of spectacular eruptions—a period that scientists studying Iceland suspect is starting now.
+During the 1990s Hreinsdóttir (now at the New Zealand geoscience research and consulting company GNS Science, Te Pū Ao) set up GPS stations throughout the peninsula to monitor the land’s slow shifting, bending and buckling, accompanied by small earthquakes.
 At the time, there were no active eruptions.

 Looking back, though, Hreinsdóttir says, these measurements may have captured the first signs of new volcanic action in the region.
 “There was a lot of activity in [the mountain] Hengill, at the edge of Reykjanes Peninsula—lots of earthquakes,” she explains.
 All the action led scientists to suspect a magma chamber was filling up deep below the surface, and “we were wondering if that was kind of the first sign that Reykjanes might be close to coming alive.”

-On August 3, Hreinsdóttir hiked out to Meradalir with her colleagues from the University of Iceland, where she was previously affiliated, and some 1,800 other visitors to see the fluorescent orange glow of lava fountaining up from between the rocks of her former study area.
-Like in the 2021 Fagradalsfjall eruption, volcanologists expect new lava to keep emerging here for several months.
+On the day of the eruption, Hreinsdóttir hiked to Meradalir with her colleagues from the University of Iceland, with which she was previously affiliated, and some 1,800 other visitors.
+All watched the fluorescent orange glow of lava fountaining up from between the rocks of Hreinsdóttir’s former study area.

-The eruption is already a hotspot for hikers and photographers.
-So far it is “pretty safe,” says Barsotti, who is monitoring the volcanic activity closely for potential hazards.
-“But I think we also need to know there is always uncertainty in what we can anticipate to be next.”
-The ongoing eruption is just an hour’s drive from Reykjavík, so IMO’s volcanologists are using data and models to assess current and future risks to infrastructure, water quality and human health caused by the lava and gases emanating from the new fissure.
+The area stayed active for weeks and proved a hotspot for hikers and photographers.
+The eruption was just an hour’s drive from Reykjavík, so IMO’s volcanologists used data and models to assess current and future risks to infrastructure, water quality and human health caused by the lava and gases emanating from the new fissure.